Firle

 Firle (/ˈfɜrl/; Sussex dialect: Furrel /ˈfʌrəl/) is a village and civil parish in the Lewes district of East Sussex, England.
-Firle refers to an old-English/Anglo-Saxon word fierol meaning overgrown with oak.
+Firle refers to an Old English word fierol meaning overgrown with oak.

 Although the original division of East Firle and West Firle still remains, East Firle is now simply confined to the houses of Heighton Street, which lie to the east of the Firle Park.
 West Firle is now generally referred to as Firle although West Firle remains its official name.
 It is located south of the A27 road four miles (9 km) east of Lewes.

 History of the village

 During the reign of Edward the Confessor (1042–66) Firle was part of the Abbey of Wilton's estate.
-Following the Norman conquest of England the village and surrounding lands were passed to Robert, Count of Mortain.
+Following the Norman Conquest the village and surrounding lands were passed to Robert, Count of Mortain.
 Half-brother of King William I, Robert was the largest landowner in the country after the monarch.
-The village is mentioned in the Domesday Book, referred to as 'Ferla'.
+The village is mentioned in the Domesday Book of 1086, referred to as 'Ferla'.
 The value of the village is listed as being £44, which was amongst the highest in the county.